-Press an end spacer, large diameter side first, onto each end of the bushing pin.
+6 Press an end of the bushing pin.
+Press an end spacer, large diameter side first, onto each end of

-MonarchTM RT3/R Service
+MonarchTM XX/RL/RT Service

 Prior to servicing your rear shock, remove it from the bicycle frame according to the bicycle manufacturer's instructions.
 Once the shock is removed from the bicycle, remove the mounting hardware before performing any service (see the Mounting Hardware And Bushing Service section).